 Catalina Spas was founded in 1978 and has been making tubs ever since.
-With strategically placed hydrotherapy jets and water pumps, Catalina Spas has more than just leisure on the agenda, as tubs are good for arthritis pain relief too, among other benefits.
-The brand also has a great range of swim spas on offer, inspired by its purchase of Curtis Swim Spas way back in 1985.
+With strategically placed hydrotherapy jets and water pumps, Catalina Spas has more than just leisure on the agenda, as tubs are good for arthritis (opens in new tab) pain relief too, among other benefits.
+The brand also makes some of the best swim spas (opens in new tab) for hydrotherapy, inspired by its purchase of Curtis Swim Spas way back in 1985.
 Even so, how does Catalina Spas match up against their competitors?

 Well, Catalina Spas are great if you’re looking to splash out on a new hot tub that you want to make completely your own, with a range of Classic models which are more affordable, and a Luxury line too.
 Even the models within the Classic range come with a variety of built-in features, like controls for the LED lights, waterfalls, and Bluetooth compatibility.
 Luxury is a baseline with each Catalina Spa product, with the chance for you to pick which extras you need on top.
 For more help puzzling this out, we’ve partnered with Buyer Zone to enable you to have a subjective buying experience.
 Simply fill out the survey below to get tailored recommendations on which type of tub you need.

 Catalina Spas Review: Pricing and value